Autism Services Therapy and Programs

 Research on the effectiveness of DBT in autism therapy is still emerging but shows promising results.
 Studies have demonstrated improvements in emotional regulation, social functioning, and overall quality of life among children with ASD who undergo DBT.
 The structured nature of DBT and its emphasis on skill-building make it particularly suitable for addressing the diverse needs of children with ASD.

-Autism Thaerapy
+Autism thaerapy

 Case Study: 5-Year-Old Child in DBT for Autism